lee-zhg/dashboard/README.md

 ## DB2 Warehouse Configuration

-In this tutorial, all data required for the dashboard is stored in DB2 Warehouse instance.
+In this code pattern, all data required for the dashboard is stored in DB2 Warehouse instance.
 Before creating your dashboard, you'll create an instance of DB2 Warehouse, configure the instance, create tables and populate the tables.

 ### Creating an instance of DB2 Warehouse